AequilibraE/qaequilibrae/docs/source/index.rst

 If you still need to install AequilibraE, then go to the `installation instructions <installation.html>`__

-If you have already installed AequilibraE, but you are are somewhat puzzled by its menus and interfaces or if you are just starting in the world of transportation modelling then the best place to start is in our short end-to-end `tutorial <example.html>`__
+If you have already installed AequilibraE, but you are are somewhat puzzled by its menus and interfaces (or if you are just starting in the world of transportation modelling) then the best place to start is with our series of tutorials for end to end transportation modelling They are the following:

+* `Building networks from scratch (from OSM, actually) <networksfromscratch.html>`__

 Contents